kencormack/pistar-lastqso/README.md

       of DMR, YSF, NXDN, DSTAR, and P25 messages seen since the program was launched.

-      The last line shows the number of Kerchunks, Errors, Warnings, and log Restarts observed since program launch.
-However, when the "-r|--replay" option is used, the last line instead performs a different function.
-It displays a reminder indicating that the program is in "replay mode" (not viewing live traffic).
+      The last line shows the number of records in the DXCC and Grid Square caches, and the number of Kerchunks, Errors, Warnings, and log Restarts observed since program launch.
+When the script is monitoring live data, the -i|--info data is shown in pale blue.
+When running in -r|--replay mode, the data is shown in bright yellow, as a quick visual reminder.

   -l|--logo
       Disables the animated logo at startup.